g-chauvel/zuul-jobs/roles/configure-mirrors/README.rst

    Set to True in order to tag APT mirrors as trusted, needed when accessing unsigned mirrors with newer releases like Ubuntu Bionic.

+-- zuul:rolevar:: configure_mirrors_extra_repos
+   :default: True

+   Set to False to opt-out of installing extra repositories such as PowerTools and HighAvailability on centos-8-stream and backports for Debian/Ubuntu.
+The intent is to match the upstream distro state when this variable is set to False.
+Note that this role is not necessarily consistent with the repos that are enabled by default between distribution versions (centos stream 8 vs. 9 for example).